SCEIRobotics/L3ROcc/README.md

 </div>

 `L3ROcc` is a high-performance visual geometry framework designed to transform standard RGB video sequences into high-precision **3D Point Clouds**, **3D Occupancy Grids**, and **4D Temporal Observation Data**.
-The project utilizes **$\pi^3$ (Permutation-Equivariant Visual Geometry Learning)** as its underlying reconstruction engine and provides a fully automated data labeling and alignment pipeline tailored for navigation learning.
+The project utilizes **[π³](https://github.com/yyfz/Pi3)(Permutation-Equivariant Visual Geometry Learning)** as its underlying reconstruction engine and provides a fully automated data labeling and alignment pipeline tailored for navigation learning.
 The processed data is formatted according to the **LeRobotDataset v2.1** specification.

 ## ✨ Key Features
 * **End-to-End Reconstruction**: Directly predicts affine-invariant camera poses and scale-invariant globally point clouds from RGB video streams.